pedrokohler/github-repo-to-single-file/README.md

 # GitHub Repository to Single File

 A TypeScript CLI that fetches a GitHub repository and concatenates all text-like files into one consolidated text document.
-The tool favours modular design, SOLID principles, and minimal side effects while streaming results into the `out/` directory.
+The tool streams results into the `out/` directory.

 ## Prerequisites